-I’m often ask is: What is emotional development?
+I’m often asked: What is emotional development?
 When you explore the Internet for the answer, the common answers are based on feelings and emotions.
 In addition to recognising the effect of your feelings of those around you.

 I think what is so much more important is the thought process, because everything starts with a ‘thought’.
 Here’s an inspiring video from Kent Healy and it includes the work of Dr Masaru Emoto.
 Dr Emoto showed the impact of our ‘thoughts’ on water.
 This is very pertinent when you consider our body is made up mostly of water.
 Approximately 85% of your brain, 80% of your blood and 70% of your muscles are water.
 Your thoughts have a profound effect on your body and how you feel.